 Press ESC to close

-Pinacoteca Ambrosiana: The Legacy of Cardinal Federico Borromeo
+Pinacoteca Ambrosiana Milan: The Great Cardinal Federico Borromeo

-The Pinacoteca Ambrosiana in Milan, including both its museum and library, serves as a testament to the altruism and vision of the great benefactor behind the institution–Cardinal Federico Borromeo (1564-1631).
-During his lifetime, Borromeo devoted his being and resources to cultivating art and literature that exemplifies the ideals of beauty, wisdom, and the moral imagination.
+The Pinacoteca Ambrosiana in Milan, including its museum and library, serves as a testament to the altruism and vision of the great benefactor behind the institution: Cardinal Federico Borromeo (1564-1631).
+During his lifetime, Borromeo devoted his life and resources to cultivating art and literature that exemplified the ideals of beauty, wisdom, and moral imagination.

 Borromeo’s contribution adds to the conversation about the patterns and shifts within art patronage.
-During the times of the late Renaissance and Baroque in Italy, royalty, eminent families such as the Medici in Florence, as well as the Catholic Church provided the support for artworks from artists like: Michelangelo, Caravaggio, Botticelli, and Bernini.
+During Italy’s late Renaissance and Baroque periods, royalty, eminent families such as the Medici in Florence, and the Catholic Church supported artworks by artists like Michelangelo, Caravaggio, Botticelli, and Bernini.

-While in contemporary times, affluent collectors and dealers such as François Pinault, Larry Gagosian and Dakis Joannou serve as the great patrons of artists in the modern era.
+Borromeo’s influence was similar to that of affluent collectors and dealers such as François Pinault, Larry Gagosian, and Dakis Joannou, who serve as great patrons of artists in the modern era.
 These individuals possess the capital and contacts to transform creative figures, like Jeff Koons or Damien Hirst into a business empire.

-, Pinacoteca Ambrosiana: The Legacy of Cardinal Federico Borromeo, Museum Spotlight Europe
+, Pinacoteca Ambrosiana Milan: The Great Cardinal Federico Borromeo, Museum Spotlight Europe

 Photo by Christelle Molinié via Creative Commons